zoisite-rb/zoisite-rb/guides/source/active_record_composite_primary_keys.md

 book.reload.order
 ```

-When doing so, Rails will generate the following SQL to access the order:
+When doing so, Zoisite will generate the following SQL to access the order:

 ```sql
 SELECT * FROM orders WHERE id = 2
 ```

-You can see that Rails uses the order's `id` in its query, rather than both the
+You can see that Zoisite uses the order's `id` in its query, rather than both the
 `shop_id` and the `id`.
 In this case, the `id` is sufficient because the model's
 composite primary key does in fact contain the `:id` column, _and_ the column is
 unique for all records.